top of page

 Application of Anti-Fouling Paints during Drydocking

 Drydocking is essential for ship maintenance and repair, especially for applying anti-fouling paints to prevent marine growth.
 During this process, the ship is lifted out of the water for thorough inspection, cleaning, and repainting.
-This is typically done every few years, depending on the ship's conditions and the anti-fouling paint type.
+This is typically done during Class Surveys every 2.5 years (depending on the ship's notation).

 Paint being sprayed on ship's hull